 These are my favourite pollinator plants for a vibrant, buzzing garden that promotes multispecies flourishing:

-Lovage is a non-native perennial that starts growing as soon as the snow melts and blooms in early June.
+Valerian is a non-native perennial that starts growing as soon as the snow melts and blooms in early June.
 It has a fairly long bloom time, it remains a cheerful, tall (up to 7 feet) garden presence for most of June.
-As soon as lovage blooms it is buzzing with insects of all kinds: honey bees, various kinds of native bees, wasps, hover flies, and butterflies.
+As soon as valerian blooms it is buzzing with insects of all kinds: honey bees, various kinds of native bees, wasps, hover flies, and butterflies.

 2. Anise Hyssop (Agastache foeniculum)